Zaid-Ajaj/the-elmish-book/chapters/scaling/splitting-programs.md

       Html.h3 (if state.IsUpperCase then state.InputText.ToUpper() else state.InputText)
     ]
 ```
 Again, the module `InputText` is written such that it contains all the pieces required for an Elmish program.
 Of course, these pieces don't do anything on their own unless the outside world - the parent program - consumes them and puts the pieces together: composing the lego blocks into bigger pieces.
-This is the resposibility of the parent program which I will call `App`:
+This is the responsibility of the parent program which I will call `App`:
 ```fsharp
 [<RequireQualifiedAccess>]
 module App =